tacaswell/version_pep_draft/pep-NNN.rst

 in this PEP is a lightly adapted version of the text in PEP 396.

-We propose to use PEP 440 [2]_ for the version specification to be consistent with the other version string in the Python ecosystem.
+We propose to use PEP 440 [2]_ for the version specification to be consistent with the other version strings in use in the Python ecosystem.

 Specification